zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_build_instruction_iar.rst

     cmake needs to be version 3.14 or newer.

     The V8M IAR CMSIS_5 RTX libraries in CMSIS_5 5.5.0 has a problem and has been updated in CMSIS_5 5.7.0.
-However 5.7.0 causes link errors and is currently unsupported in tf-m.
-Use the 5.5.0 branch and replace the libraries in .../CMSIS_5/CMSIS/RTOS2/RTX/Library/IAR with the ones from 5.7.0.

-    This will be sorted out once tf-m upgrades to use CMSIS_5 5.7.0 (or later)
+The updated libraries are part of the tf-m-tests repo and no special instructions are needed when the libraries from this repo are used.

     For all configurations and build options some of the QCBOR tests fail due to the tests not handling double float NaN:s according to the Arm Runtime ABI.
 This should be sorted out in the future.